 With the gains, the question would be whether new contributions were made into the account with marital funds during the marriage?
 If so, that portion of the account will probably be considered marital property.

-On the other hand, if no contributions were made during marriage and the account simply went up due to market conditions (i.e. marketing going up or asset otherwise increasing in value), generally the other spouse could not lay claim to those gains.
+On the other hand, if no contributions were made during the marriage and the account simply went up due to market conditions (i.e. marketing going up or asset otherwise increasing in value), generally the other spouse could not lay claim to those gains.
 The reason is their “labor” or other actions did not help contribute to these gains.

 On the other hand, if dividends were paid, that could complicate the analysis.
 In some instances, the dividends might be considered marital property because they are profits or income being paid during the marriage.
 But gains in the value of an account or asset would generally not be considered marital property.